Top Places To Visit In Canada

 Ottawa, Ontario

-Ottawa, the capital of Canada has numerous accretions to visit, like Parliament Hill which every year attracts numerous visitors.
+Ottawa, the capital of Canada, has numerous accretions to visit, like Parliament Hill, which every year attracts numerous visitors.
 The parliament can be found right in the heart of the city, overlooking the Ottawa River.
 Just across the river, you can take the bike and visit Gatineau Park.
 After the Parliament, you can visit the Supreme Court of Ottawa, Rideau Hall, and the National War Museum.
-This monument lies a short distance from the Parliament and it was established in 1939 in order to commemorate World War I.
+This monument lies a short distance from the Parliament and was established in 1939 in order to commemorate World War I.

 Another attraction is the Canada Aviation and Space Museum of Ottawa.
 Established in 1964 on Rockcliffe Airport, a former military base, the museum houses over 190 civilian and military aircraft.
 Besides seaplanes and the Space Shuttle Endeavour’s Canadarm, it also has lots of vintage bush planes from the 1920s to ‘40s on show.
 You can also book a sightseeing flight over Ottawa in the summer.